 16. Organic growth is necessary.

-If your social and online following aren’t growing steadily and organically you probably need to be making adjustments.
+If your social and online following aren’t growing steadily and organically, you probably need to be making adjustments.
 If you aren’t blogging you need to seriously consider it.
 Our blog is the single biggest driving force to get people to come back to our website.
-We have new valuable content 4 days every week.
+We have new, valuable content three times a week.

 17. Showcase your passion.